iamrahulpal/GAaMa/README.md

 # GAaMa
-This is a HTML website with CSS and Javascript
+This is a HTML website with CSS.
+Click here to checkout-